Last updated: June 24, 2020

-I am a tenacious, hard-working counselor educator, mental health counselor, supervisor, and mentor.
-I am currently serving as a visiting assistant professor in the Community and Trauma Counseling (CTC) program of the Jefferson College of Health Professions at Jefferson University (Philadelphia University + Thomas Jefferson University) https://www.jefferson.edu/university/health-professions/departments/programs/community-trauma-counseling/faculty/moh0.html) and will continue to work as an assistant professor in the CTC program, beginning in July 2019.
-I have earned a doctorate degree in the CACREP-accredited counselor education and supervision program from the George Washington University in 2018.
-I have over four years of clinical experience in providing individual, group, and vocational counseling for diverse individuals (the deaf and hard of hearing, college students, international students, LGBTQ+, asylum seekers, individuals with homelessness living in the U.S.) with mental and/or physical health issues.
-As a certified rehabilitation counselor (CRC), national certified counselor (NCC), and licensed professional counselor (LPC) in the District of Columbia, I embrace diversity in social identities and would love advocating for equity in human rights, and access to affordable education and community resources.
-While I am working toward a license in professional counseling in the District of Columbia and in the state of Pennsylvania, I am also working toward a certification in neurofeedback through the Biofeedback Certification International Alliance (BCIA) to prepare myself to help others with mental health issues, using research-driven therapeutic approaches that incorporate neuroscience into clinical mental health and rehabilitation counseling.
+I am a tenacious, hard-working, life-long learning counselor educator, mental health counselor, supervisor, mentor, and mentee.
+I am also a proud family caregiver for a family member.
+I am currently serving as assistant professor in the Community and Trauma Counseling (CTC) program of the Jefferson College of Health Professions (JCHP) at Jefferson (Philadelphia University + Thomas Jefferson University) https://www.jefferson.edu/university/health-professions/departments/programs/community-trauma-counseling/faculty/moh0.html).
+I earned a doctorate degree in the CACREP-accredited counselor education and supervision program from the George Washington University in 2018.
+I have over four years of clinical experience in providing individual, group, and vocational counseling for diverse individuals (the deaf and hard of hearing, college students, international students, LGBTQ, asylum seekers, individuals with homelessness living in the U.S.) with mental and/or physical health issues.
+As a certified rehabilitation counselor (CRC), national certified counselor (NCC), and licensed professional counselor (LPC) in the District of Columbia and Pennsylvania, I embrace diversity in social identities and love advocating for equity in human rights, and access to affordable education and community resources.
+I am also currently working toward a certification in neurofeedback through the Biofeedback Certification International Alliance (BCIA) to prepare myself to help others with mental health issues, using therapeutic, healing-centered approaches (e.g., trauma-informed care) that incorporate neurobiology into clinical mental health and rehabilitation counseling.